Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

-{\em Introduction.} Ionic pseudopotentials,~\cite{Bachelet-82,Hamann1979,troullier} either in the traditional Kleinman-Bylander~\cite{kleinman-82} form or in the more sophisticated modern constructions~\cite{vanderbilt:1990,bloechl:1994,Hamann-13} are a mainstay of electronic-structure theory, and have played a decisive role in its long-lasting success.
-Pseudopotentials allow for an efficient representation of the ionic cores with an accuracy that approaches that of all electron calculations, but at a comparably modest computational cost.
-Systematic strategies to maximize their transferability to a variety of chemical environments have led to the widespread availability of highly reliable pseudopotential databases,~\cite{pseudodojo} drastically simplifying the preparation of new calculations, and generally improving their overall quality.
+Ionic pseudopotentials,~\cite{Bachelet-82,Hamann1979,troullier} either in the traditional Kleinman-Bylander~\cite{kleinman-82} form or in the more sophisticated modern constructions~\cite{vanderbilt:1990,bloechl:1994,Hamann-13} are a mainstay of electronic-structure theory, and have played a decisive role in its long-lasting success.
+Pseudopotentials allow for an efficient representation of the ionic cores with an accuracy that approaches that of all electron calculations, but at a comparably modest computational cost. {Their application to nuclear dynamics, however, has revealed some crucial shortcomings as well.
+Among the known issues, the violation of \emph{dynamical} rototranslational symmetries such as Galilean invariance and Larmor theorem~\cite{cyrus} appear especially worrisome, as it potentially affects all situations where nuclei move in space with a nonzero velocity.
+Such situations are ubiquitous in real-time dynamics, as well as in a broad range of physical properties going beyond the Born-Oppenheimer approximation.~\cite{Nafie-83,Scherrer-15} These include, e.g., the atomic axial tensors (also known as dynamical magnetic moments~\cite{Zabalo-22}) entering the theory of vibrational spectroscopy~\cite{Stephens-85,Buckingham-87}, the electronic inertia tensor of Ref.~\cite{Scherrer-17}, or the dynamical Born charges in metals~\cite{DreyerPRL22}.
+Most sum rules involving this class of properties break down~\cite{Scherrer-17,DreyerPRL22,Zabalo-22} in presence of nonlocal pseudopotentials, reflecting the above issues.}